geniuslounge/Code-Challenges/projects/005 - Palindrome Checker/readme.md

 ### Difficulty: Medium

-Given a string, check to see if it's a palindrome. wordlist=["tacocat", "cheese", "racecar", "palindrome"]
+Given a list, check to see which are a palindrome.

+wordlist=["tacocat", "cheese", "racecar", "palindrome"]